• Skip to primary navigation

 The ferry to MONA

-Mt Wellington, as the city’s highest, and easily accessible mountain usually draws all the attention.
-There’s no doubt about it, it is a beautiful natural landmark and wherever you are in the city, it watches over you.
+Mt Wellington, as the city’s highest and easily accessible mountain, usually draws all the attention.
+There’s no doubt about it, it is a beautiful natural landmark, and wherever you are in the city, it watches over you.
 I’d certainly recommend getting up to Mt Wellington if you can.
-However, as we are always looking for other opportunities to get to places that are less known, we discovered Mt Nelson.
+However, as we are always looking for other opportunities to get to less known places, we discovered Mt Nelson.

 When the weather is not at its best and the top of Mt Wellington is misty and clouded over, consider heading up here.